 Why choose the Discovery Pico over other Picosecond lasers?

 There are 3 main picosecond Lasers available in Singapore.
 The Discovery Pico, PicoSure, and PicoWay.

 Some clinics may offer other lasers as a “Pico Laser” – an example being the Fotona Starwalker.
-While they may work to varying extends, they are not true picosecond lasers, and are unable to generate the speed as a genuine pico laser, thus these lasers may give different results as compared to a genuine picosecond laser.
+While they may work to varying extents, they are not true picosecond lasers, and are unable to generate the speed as a genuine pico laser.
+Thus, these lasers may give different results as compared to a genuine picosecond laser.

-The Discovery Pico, being a second-generation pico laser, generates the highest peak power is the most powerful dual wavelength pico laser in the world.
+The Discovery Pico, being a second-generation pico laser, generates the highest peak power.
+It is the most powerful dual wavelength pico laser in the world.
 This ensures that results are faster, and more effective with lesser sessions.